top of page

 (I) Veiled Commandments

-While a conclusive timeframe of origin has yet to be established for these ancient texts, scholars agree that the source of the Exodus doctrine (2nd Book of Moses), which was said to have taken place on Mount Sinai between the one regarded as God and Moses, transpired between the 14th/12th centuries BCE, while the Deuteronic doctrine (5th Book of Moses) is believed to have transpired during the 7th century BCE.
-An antiquated version of the 12 Commandments, as well as most recent versions of the 10 Commandments in Exodus 20:3-17 and Deuteronomy 5:7-21 of the King James Version (KJV) read as follows:
+While a conclusive timeframe of origin has yet to be established for these ancient texts, scholars agree that the source of the Exodus doctrine, also known as The 2nd Book of Moses, which was said to have taken place on Mount Sinai between the one regarded as God and Moses, transpired between the 14th and 12th centuries BCE, while the Deuteronic doctrine, also known as The 5th Book of Moses is believed to have transpired during the 7th century BCE.
+An antiquated version of the Exodus 12 Commandments, as well as most recent versions of the Exodus 10 Commandments (found in Exodus 20:3-17) and Deuteronomy 12 Commandments (found in Deuteronomy 5:7-21) of the King James Version (KJV) reveal stark differences, and contrarily confounding similarities.

 12 Commandments (Exodus 20 - Early Version):